MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 can assign a range of accounts to the organizational structure.
 (Full access to accounts can be granted to users and user classes in the Organizational Structure Assignment window.)
-For more information on granting users and user classes access to all accounts, see *Chapter 33, “User and user class assignments.”*
+For more information on granting users and user classes access to all accounts, see *Chapter 33, "User and user class assignments."*

 **To assign a range of accounts to an entity:**